Leeds Young Carers Support Service

 The “No Wrong Door for Young Carers” pathway recognises that existing universal and targeted services will often meet the needs of the family, however for those young carers who are undertaking inappropriate and/or excessive caring tasks, a referral to Leeds Young Carers should be made.

-Please complete A Day in the Life of… brief assessment tool and the Understanding Me-My Family – PART 1 with the family and email them to us at [email protected].
+Please complete A Day in the Life of … brief assessment tool and the Understanding Me and My Family – PART 1, Early Help support needs with the family and email them both to us at [email protected].

 Please note – If you have previously completed ‘Understanding me/my family Part 1’ with a family you do not need to complete another but are able to update the existing one with any relevant additional information.
 If you have completed a ‘Understanding me/my family Part 2’, with the families consent this can also be submitted with the Part 1 and the A day in the life of….

-If you are a Children’s Social Work Practitioner, please complete A Day in the Life of… and with your completed child and family assessment email [email protected].
-Children Social Work Services do not need to complete ‘Understanding me/my family Part 1’ if a completed child and family assessment can be shared with us.
+If you are a Children’s Social Work Practitioner, please complete A Day in the Life of … , a completed child and family assessment, the most recent plan and email all documents to [email protected]Children Social Work Services do not need to complete ‘Understanding me/my family Part 1’ if a completed child and family assessment and most recent plan can be shared with us.

 Referrals are screened by managers and referrers notified of any decisions.
 In the instance a referral is not felt appropriate for our service we will endeavor to provide information and advice.